rolling-scopes-school/tasks/stage0.5 Bootcamp/tasks/podcast-player/README.md

 6. Submit the deployment link in [rs app](https://app.rs.school/) → **Cross-Check: Submit**.
 7. After the deadline, the cross-check begins (3 days).
 To get the score, you must review all assigned works and submit results in **Cross-Check Review**.

-> **Note on API keys.** You will be deploying a public site that uses your Listen Notes API Key.
-Treat it as personal: do not hardcode it into committed files in plain text.
-Use an environment variable, a build-time secret, or an untracked local config file.
-Rotate the key after the task if you wish.
+> **Note.** This task uses the Listen Notes test API, which does not require an API key or authentication.
+The API returns predefined mock data intended for development and testing.

 ## Cross-check

 This task is reviewed via the [cross-check process](https://rs.school/docs/cross-check-flow).

 The reviewer goes through every scoring criterion and awards the listed points only if the feature works in the deployed app.
-Criteria that cannot be verified (e.g. the app fails to load, the API key is broken) score 0 for that block.
+Criteria that cannot be verified (e.g. the app fails to load or API requests fail) score 0 for that block.

 ## Scoring Criteria